 On the other hand, a vegan diet is a plant-based eating plan that excludes all animal products, including meat, dairy, and eggs due to either ethical, environmental, or health reasons.

 Looking at these two diets side by side you see how difficult it could be to follow through – while we are not saying that you cannot get your keto friendly fats from plant-based foods, it will be harder for you to hit your fat goals on this meal plan.

 Here are some pointers on how to follow a low-carb vegan gluten-free diet.

 - Avoid all foods with gluten – This include products from or made with wheat, barley, rye, spelt, farro, couscous, kamut and more.

 - Limit and keep track of your daily carb intake – A low-carb ketogenic diet limits your carbohydrate intake to just 50 g a day.
 By eliminating all gluten-based products, you have already taken out a chunk of high carb foods – but this does not mean you are in the clear.
-Most vegan friendly foods such as lentils and legumes, soy products, nuts and seeds are quite high in carbs, so be sure to be on the lookout for those.
+Most vegan friendly protein foods such as lentils and legumes, soy products, nuts and seeds are quite high in carbs, so be sure to be on the lookout for those.